 Add the butter and sugar to a mixing bowl.
 Set your mixer to medium speed and take your time with this first step, beating it between 2–3 minutes.

 Add the following: oil, almond flour, cornstarch, baking soda, baking powder, and salt.
 Then, beat some more, like another minute, until light and fluffy.

 The batter is sticking to the beaters now which is good.

 Next, add these: vinegar and cocoa extract.
 Beat again to combine.

 Next, add both water and flour in steps.
 Turn the mixer down to low speed.
 Beginning with the flour, pour about a half cup in, followed by some of the water.
 Repeat this, finishing with the flour.

 Of course, most blue chocolate cake recipes use food coloring.
 However, I used the magic blue matcha powder, otherwise referred to as Blue Butterfly Pea Powder!
 It’s a natural ingredient so much healthier.
 Simply add that to the batter and stir.
 The cake batter will transform to a beautiful shade of blue.

 Making Blue Cake

-Sure, you can buy a blue cake mix, but I was committed to finding a way to color this cake blue naturally rather than adding tons of blue food coloring.
+Sure, you can buy a blue cake mix, but I was committed to finding a way to color this cake blue naturally rather than one with tons of unnatural blue food coloring.

 - First, I used cocoa extract instead of cocoa powder (because cocoa powder is so dark it was hard to get a beautiful blue color without adding a lot of food coloring

 - Second, a natural blue matcha powder created a beautiful hue!

 You’ll notice that the batter is a more vibrant blue than the baked cake which is more of a blue green cake.
 If you want the finished cake to be a more vibrant color, I recommend adding a teaspoon or two of natural food coloring gel.